 GM: Hannah confirms she’ll see Amelie at the LaLaurie House before she heads off with the rest of the class.

-Mrs. Flores laughs lightly, oblivious to the violent yet so-tempting thoughts warring in Amelie’s head.
-“Aren’t we ever fixin’ to be helpful, Miss Savard?
-All right, I’d be obliged if you could bring over my purse and save me the trip,” she says, motioning towards one of the room’s cubbies.
+Mrs. Flores smiles, oblivious to the violent yet so-tempting thoughts warring in Amelie’s head.
+“Oh, that’s so kind of you, Miss Savard.
+I’d be obliged if you could bring over my purse and save me the trip,” she says, motioning towards one of the room’s cubbies.

 Amelie: Amelie brings over the purse quickly but carefully.
 “Well, Mr. Jones always did say to look for the helpers, cheesy as that sounds.”

-GM: Mrs. Flores accepts the large brown leather purse with a “thank you” and sets it down by her stool.
-She gives another laugh at Amelie’s words.
+GM: Mrs. Flores accepts the flower-printed roomy pink purse with a “thank you” and sets it down by her stool.
+She gives a laugh at Amelie’s words.
 “Yes, Mr. Jones was just the sweetest man, wasn’t he?
-There might’ve been a lot of controversy around him, but I still made sure my kids all watched his show when they were growing up.”
+There might’ve been some controversy around him, but I made sure my kids all watched his show when they were growing up.”

 Amelie: “He was.
 It makes me happy that they still air his show years later.
 I still listen to it when I study sometimes.
 Are you sure I can’t do anything else for you?”